ejeschke/ginga/doc/manual/operation.rst

-* Ginga supports drag-and-drop in a typical desktop environment, so you can simply drag and drop files from a graphical file manager such as the Mac Finder or Linux Nautilus onto the main FITS viewing pane to load an image.
+* Ginga supports drag-and-drop in a typical desktop environment, so you can simply drag and drop files from a graphical file manager such as the Mac Finder or Linux Nautilus onto a ginga viewing pane to load an image.

 * [RV] Another way is to invoke the FBrowser plugin, which opens in the